Bremerton Puget Sound Naval Shipyard

 Bremerton Shipyard Today

-The shipyard is still in operation today where it continues to operate as a maintenance facility.
+The shipyard is still in operation today, and it continues to operate as a maintenance facility.
 It also recycles nuclear-powered ships, the only facility certified in the U.S. to do so.

 Page Edited by Patient Advocate Dave Foster